isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/render-first-headless-adaptive-form.md

           1. Open the command prompt and navigate to the ui.frontend.react.forms.af project and run the following command:

             `npm run start`

         It opens the rendered headless adaptive form in your browser Window.
 The default URL is http://localhost:3000.

+        You can take a look at [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/) to learn about the various components and rules that can be set on various Headless Adaptive Forms along with some example of JSON representation of Headless Adaptive Forms.
+You can also take a look at [specifications](/help/assets/Headless-Adaptive-Form-Specification.pdf) document to learn about various rules and properties related to Headless Adaptive Forms.

        <!-- * Hosted on your Forms as a Cloud Service environment: -->